OfficeDev/teams-toolkit/packages/fx-core/templates/plugins/resource/spfx/solution/README.md

     It will provision an app in Teams App Studio.
 You may need to login with your M365 tenant admin account.

 4. Build and Deploy your SharePoint Package.
-    - Click `Deploy to the cloud` in Teams Toolkit V2 sidebar, or run `Teams: Deploy to the cloud` from command palette.
+    - Click `Deploy to the cloud` in DEPLOYMENT panel of Teams Toolkit extension, or run `Teams: Deploy to the cloud` from command palette.
 This will generate a SharePoint package(*.sppkg) under sharepoint/solution folder.

     Or you can use TeamsFx CLI with running this cmd under your project path:
         `teamsfx deploy`

-    - Upload or drag and drop the *.sppkg to the SharePoint App Catalog site, please follow the instruction: [Deploy the HelloWorld package to App Catalog](https://docs.microsoft.com/en-us/sharepoint/dev/spfx/web-parts/get-started/serve-your-web-part-in-a-sharepoint-page#deploy-the-helloworld-package-to-app-catalog)
+    - After building the *.sppkg, the Teams Toolkit extension will upload and deploy it to your tenant App Catalog.
+Only tenant App Catalog site admin has permission to do it.
+You can create your test tenant following [Setup your Microsoft 365 tenant](https://docs.microsoft.com/en-us/sharepoint/dev/spfx/set-up-your-developer-tenant).
-5. Go back to Teams Toolkit V2, and in the sidebar, click `Publish to Teams`.
+5. Go back to Teams Toolkit extension, click `Teams: Publish to Teams` in DEPLOYMENT panel.

     Or you can use TeamsFx CLI with running this cmd under your project path:
         `teamsfx publish`

     You will find your app in [Microsoft Teams admin center](https://admin.teams.microsoft.com/policies/manage-apps).
 Enter your app name in the search box.
 Click the item and select `Publish` in the Publishing status.

-6. You may need to wait for a few minutes after publishing your teams app.And then login to Teams, and you will find your app in the `Apps - Built for {your-tenant-name}` category.
+6. You may need to wait for a few minutes after publishing your teams app.
+And then login to Teams, and you will find your app in the `Apps - Built for {your-tenant-name}` category.

 7. Click "Add" to use the app as a personal tab.
 Click "Add to a team" to use the app as a group tab.

 ## Debug

 Start debugging the project by hitting the `F5` key in Visual Studio Code.
 Alternatively use the `Run and Debug Activity Panel` in Visual Studio Code and click the `Start Debugging` green arrow button.

+- `Teams workbench` is the default debug configuration.
+Using this configuration, you can install the SPFx app within Teams context as a Teams app.
+- `Local workbench` providing a SPFx local workbench to view and debug the webpart locally on your machine before actually deploying solutions to the tenant.
+- `Hosted workbench`.
+You need to navigate to [launch.json](.vscode/launch.json), replace `enter-your-SharePoint-site` with your SharePoint site, eg. `https://{your-tenant-name}.sharepoint.com/sites/{your-team-name}/_layouts/workbench.aspx`.

 ## References